Buses in Portsmouth

 Buses in Portsmouth are a form of public transport in the city of Portsmouth, England.
 Motor bus services in Portsmouth began in 1919, and were expanded in the 1930s following the closure of the Portsmouth Corporation Transport tram network.
 Trolleybuses were also operated between 1934 and 1963.
 Until 1988 the majority of services were provided by Portsmouth Corporation Transport, a municipal bus company owned by Portsmouth City Council.
 Other services into the city were operated by Southdown Motor Services, latterly as a subsidiary of the National Bus Company.

-Prior to bus deregulation and the privatisation of National Bus Company in 1986, the Gosport & Fareham Omnibus Company was merged with the western part of Hants & Dorset in April 1983 to form the Provincial Bus Company which was sold to its employees in 1987 and renamed People's Provincial which then expanded into Portsmouth in the early 1990s.
+Prior to bus deregulation and the privatisation of National Bus Company in 1986, the Gosport and Fareham Omnibus Company was merged with the western part of Hants & Dorset in April 1983 to form the Provincial Bus Company which was sold to its employees in 1987 and renamed People's Provincial which then expanded into Portsmouth in the early 1990s.
 Southdown was sold to its management at privatisation.
 The municipal operation was sold to a consortium consisting of its employees and Southampton Citybus in 1988, and was rebranded as Portsmouth Citybus.
 In 1989 both Southdown and Portsmouth Citybus were sold to the Stagecoach Group, but the group was forced to divest most of the Portsmouth services and they were sold to Transit Holdings in 1991.
 The expanding FirstGroup acquired People's Provincial in 1995 and the Transit Holdings operation, by now trading as Red Admiral and Blue Admiral in 1996.
 The group's later acquisition of Southampton Citybus and Southern National saw the companies combined to form First Hampshire & Dorset, which provides the majority of services in the city today.
 Stagecoach in the South Downs, the name under which Southdown now trades, operates longer-distance services.

 Coach services into Portsmouth are operated by National Express, which runs several routes to the city, and Stagecoach's Megabus coach division, which operates services to London in competition with National Express.
 Greyhound UK, a division of FirstGroup, served the city between 2009 and 2012.
 A coach service to Southampton operated by Solent Blue Line was withdrawn in 2009.